 Before you install a greywater system, contact your local and/or regional council for advice.
 You will require a building consent for any plumbing work and possibly a resource consent for any discharges of greywater.

-Some local authorities restrict the re-use of greywater, particularly for garden irrigation in some urban locations.
+Some local authorities restrict the reuse of greywater for household applications.
 Under the Resource Management, Health and Building Acts, you'll be responsible for any greywater that runs on to neighbouring properties or into waterways.

 Many local councils are doing their bit to improve our homes and reduce our impact on the environment, so check with yours – see the Local Councils website for council contact details